sebastianruder/NLP-progress/english/question_answering.md

 The leaderboards for both datasets are available on the [QAngaroo website](http://qangaroo.cs.ucl.ac.uk/leaderboard.html).

+### QuAC

+Question Answering in Context (QuAC) is a dataset for modeling, understanding, and participating in information seeking dialog.
+Data instances consist of an interactive dialog between two crowd workers:
+(1) a student who poses a sequence of freeform questions to learn as much as possible about a hidden Wikipedia text, and (2) a teacher who answers the questions by providing short excerpts (spans) from the text.

+The leaderboard and data are available on the [QuAC website](http://quac.ai/).

 ### RACE

 The [RACE dataset](https://arxiv.org/abs/1704.04683) is a reading comprehension dataset